qolaba/people-tracking-camera-poc/README.md

 - Python 3.6 or later.
 - OpenCV (`opencv-python`) for video processing.
 - `pytube` for downloading videos from YouTube.
-- `ultralytics` YOLO library for object detection.
+- `ultralytics` library for object detection.

 ## Installation